-- Collecting, storing and processing any personal data in accordance with this policy - Informing the school of any changes to their personal data, such as a change of address - Contacting the DPO in the following circumstances: - With any questions about the operation of this policy, data protection law, retaining personal data or keeping personal data secure - o If they have any concerns that this policy is not being followed - o If they are unsure whether or not they have a lawful basis to use personal data in a particular way - If they need to rely on or capture consent, draft a privacy notice, deal with data protection rights invoked by an individual, or transfer personal data outside the European Economic Area - o If there has been a data breach - ${\odot}$ Whenever they are engaging in a new activity that may affect the privacy rights of individuals - o If they need help with any contracts or sharing personal data with third parties
+- Collecting, storing and processing any personal data in accordance with this policy - Informing the school of any changes to their personal data, such as a change of address - Contacting the DPO in the following circumstances: - With any questions about the operation of this policy, data protection law, retaining personal data or keeping personal data secure.

+- If they have any concerns that this policy is not being followed. - If they are unsure whether or not they have a lawful basis to use personal data in a particular way. - If they need to rely on or capture consent, draft a privacy notice, deal with data protection rights invoked by an individual, or transfer personal data outside the United Kingdom. - If there has been a data breach - Whenever they are engaging in a new activity that may affect the privacy rights of individuals - If they need help with any contracts or sharing personal data with third parties